16yd/16yd.github.io/README.md

-Under-construction website for Sixteen Yards
+Under-construction website for Sixteen Yards.
+MIT License applies only to main directory and "assets_mit" subfolder.
+Copyright information for files within the "assets_cr" folder can be found directly within the folder.